Rade58/next-ecommerce-prisma/README.md

 handler.post(async (req, res) => {
   const { orderId: id } = req.query;

+  // THIS BODY WOULD BE CONSTRUCTED FROM SOME DATA
+  // WE WOULD TAKE AFTER PAYPAL CREATES HIS ORDER OBJECT
+  // OR PAYMENT OBJECT, OR CALL IT WHAT EVER YOU WANT

+  const body = req.body;

+  if (!body) {
+    return res.status(400).send("invalid body");
+  }

   if (!id) {
     return res.status(400).send("order id invalid");
   }